MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ##How to improve even more!
 As there is no perfect solution, there is one feature missing I would hope SAP would implement in the future:
 All actions coming from the insights must be captured and followed up outside the tool.
 I would love to see integrated task management or direct integration to a tool like Trello that helps create and follow up on tasks derived from insights.
+<div style="page-break-after: always;"></div>

-#Designing an IT system to support Business Process Improvement optimally
+#Chapter2: Designing an IT system to support Business Process Improvement optimally

 ## Current System Landscape and its Users